 General Course Management

-For all course (e.g. registration, lectures, practical’s, course deadlines, lab allocations, tutors, etc.) first check the information on before contacting the course administrator.
+For all course (e.g. registration, lectures, practical’s, course deadlines, lab allocations, tutors, etc.) check the information on before contacting the course administrator.
 For all administrative (e.g. absence, medical certificates, etc.) contact the course administrator directly.

 Please check the course site regularly.
 Neglecting to watch the site is not accepted as an excuse when missing an important event. is accessed by following the links to the student portal on the UCT web page.
 Please note that is maintained by ICTS and NOT by the course administration or instructors.

-Students must resolve all computer and network queries with the tutor on duty at the Help Desk, located in the centre of the Alumni labs.
+Students must resolve all computer and network queries with the tutor on duty at the Help Desk, located in the of the Alumni labs.

 Note: The course outline is a general plan for the course; deviations announced to the class by the instructor may be necessary.